 A move to Franklin, TN, and a 12-step recovery group transformed his life.
 Understanding the importance of community, he founded the Samson Society in 2004, a mutual aid group for Christian men seeking honest friendships.
 Nate authored Samson and the Pirate Monks: Calling Men to Authentic Brotherhood, advocating for authentic brotherhood.
 Today, the Samson Society has over 250 groups in the U.S. and continues to grow globally.

 Dr. Roy Smith has over 40 years of experience as a psychologist and counselor for men and their families.
 He founded Pennsylvania Counseling Services, which now has ~650 employees and operates in 11 counties in South Central Pennsylvania.
-An ordained minister with the Evangelical Church Alliance, Roy is also the founder and president of Servant’s Oasis, a non-profit supporting selfless workers for over 30 years.
+An ordained minister with the Evangelical Church Alliance, Roy is also the founder of Servant’s Oasis, a non-profit supporting selfless workers for over 30 years.
 They are developing a retreat center in Harrisburg, PA.

 Roy created LiveUp Resources, producing books and videos to guide individuals toward their God-given potential.
 He has written 24 books on men’s issues and mentorship, contributed to two video series for women, and authored a 12-volume series for children called The Campfire Gang, teaching biblical leadership and character skills.
 Roy holds a Master of Divinity, and master’s and doctorate degrees in clinical psychology.
 He is married to Jan, a fellow psychologist; they have two children, a son-in-law, and two grandsons.